 The Social Mobility Foundation (SMF) is a charity that aims to make practical improvements in social mobility for young people from low-income backgrounds through a range of different initiatives.
 This includes its Social Mobility Foundation Index, which was launched in 2017 and has grown to become the leading authority on employer-led social mobility.
 The Index assesses and ranks UK employers on the actions they are taking to ensure they are open to talent from all social backgrounds.

 This is the first year that MI5 has put forward a submission for consideration.
 SIS and GCHQ are also ranked within the Top 75 Employers.

 Our work with the Social Mobility Foundation is key to ensuring that we continue to develop a workforce that truly represents the diverse society we serve and protect.

-Some of the progress we have made includes the launch of a Summer Intership programme for those from a BAME and/or lower socio-economic background, and the launch of ‘Pathways’, our social mobility network.
+Some of the progress we have made includes the launch of a Summer Internship programme for those from a BAME and lower socio-economic background, and the launch of ‘Pathways’, our social mobility network.

 Related ArticleView all articles

 Director General Ken McCallum writes in The Times about nature of the threats facing the UK and the reasons to share...

 Staff at MI5 have today joined people around the UK to remember the sacrifice of those who lost their lives protecting...